Nitrogen fixation: Haber process

-The dominant industrial method for producing ammonia is the Haber process also known as the Haber-Bosch process in 1909.
+The dominant industrial method for producing ammonia is the Haber process, also known as the Haber-Bosch process.
+It was developed by German chemists Fritz Haber and Carl Bosch and first demonstrated in 1909.
 Fertilizer production is now the largest source of human-produced fixed nitrogen in the terrestrial ecosystem.
 Ammonia is a required precursor to fertilizers, explosives, and other products.
 The Haber process requires high pressures (around 200 atm) and high temperatures (at least 400 °C), which are routine conditions for industrial catalysis.
 This process uses natural gas as a hydrogen source and air as a nitrogen source.
-The ammonia product has resulted in an intensification of nitrogen fertilizer globally and is credited with supporting the expansion of the human population from around 2 billion in the early 20th century to roughly 8 billion people now.
+The ammonia product has resulted in an intensification of nitrogen fertilizer globally and is credited with supporting the expansion of the human population from around 2 billion in the early 20th century to more than 8 billion people now.

 Homogeneous catalysis

 Much research has been conducted on the discovery of catalysts for nitrogen fixation, often with the goal of lowering energy requirements.
 However, such research has thus far failed to approach the efficiency and ease of the Haber process.
 Many compounds react with atmospheric nitrogen to give dinitrogen complexes.
 The first dinitrogen complex to be reported was Ru(NH_{3})_{5}(N_{2})^{2+}.
 Some soluble complexes do catalyze nitrogen fixation.